stvenmobile/wise-pi/README.md

 - The included STLs provide a desk-friendly enclosure at a 20° angle
 - Designed for flush display mounting with visible screen window
-- Back panel is designed to snap-fit or screw into place (coming soon)
+- Back panel is designed to snap-fit or screw into place (may need some sanding)
 - I used hot glue to securee the display to the mounting posts.

 Files: